Smart Garden Alleys in Makassar City sponsored by the U.S. National Science Foundation.

-NSF Will Translate Cutting Edge Research Projects to ASCN Cities
+NSF Translates Cutting Edge Research Projects to ASCN Cities

-The National Science Foundation (NSF) will support piloting activities and transitioning research from the laboratory to practice in the ASEAN Smart Cities Network (ASCN).
-Activities may address a broad set of application domains including: transportation and mobility; water management, such as storm water, flooding, and water quality; urban and urban-rural planning; energy delivery and consumption; disaster response and public safety; healthcare; and digital interfaces to provide public services.
+The National Science Foundation (NSF) supported piloting activities and transitioning research from the laboratory to practice in the ASEAN Smart Cities Network (ASCN).
+Activities addressed a broad set of application domains including transportation and mobility; water management, such as storm water, flooding, and water quality; urban and urban-rural planning; energy delivery and consumption; disaster response and public safety; healthcare; and digital interfaces to provide public services.

 Activities

-U.S. research will expand pilot activities to one or more ASCN cities, consider the unique character and challenged of those communities, integrate new technologies into ASCN systems, and partner with industry to commercialize a technology or approach emerging from a research project for performance in a real-world context.
-Research groups will transition the research into an ASCN city in close collaboration with representatives from that city and, if appropriate, with researchers at ASCN universities.
+U.S. research expanded pilot activities to one or more ASCN cities, considered the unique character and challenged of those communities, integrated new technologies into ASCN systems, and partnered with industry to commercialize a technology or approach emerging from a research project for performance in a real-world context.
+Research groups transitioned the research into an ASCN city in close collaboration with representatives from that city and, if appropriate, with researchers at ASCN universities.

 Context